dhay3/archiVe/Docs/English/English 03 - Present Simple(I do).md

 ### Rule 04

-疑问句中，时间不是关键
+时间不是重点

 例如
-1. What does this word mean?
+1. What does this word means?
 2. I'm come from Canada.
 Where do you from?
 3. What do you do?
 I work in a shop.
+4. He doesn't do anything to help.
+5. I don't wanna go.

-### Rule 05
+### Rule 06

-表示动作的频率
+通过 saying somthing do things

+主要有
+I apologise/I advice/I insist/I agree/I promise/I refuse

 例如
-1. I get up at 8 o'clock every morning.
-2. How ofen do you go the dentist?
-3. Julie don't drink tea very often.
-4. Rober usually goes away two or three times a year.
+1. I promise I won't be late.
+2. I refuse I won't do that.

 ---
 *Value your freedom or you will lose it, teaches history.
 Don't bother us with politics, respond those who don't want to learn.*